ItielOlenick/fintnessapp-frontend/README.md

+# Workout tracking app

-# Front-End for a workout tracker WebApp
+Front-End for a workout tracker WebApp
 Progressive Web App - Created with React using JavaScript